Monday AA Meetings in Aguilar

 What is an AA Meeting?

-Choosing An Alcoholics Anonymous Meeting in Aguilar, CO
+Selecting An AA Meeting in Aguilar, CO

 There are a a number of different AA meetings in Aguilar, CO. prior to selecting the meeting that you are going to attend, it is helpful to know the different types of AA meetings and who can attend each one.

-Speaker Meeting - At an Alcoholics Anonymous speaker meeting, a member of Alcoholics Anonymous will tell their story and share their experience, strength, and hope with fellow members of Alcoholics Anonymous.
-The speaker may or may not talk through the duration of the meeting and members are often encouraged to share their thoughts before wrapping up.
+Speaker Meeting - At an AA speaker meeting, a member of AA will tell their story and share their experience, strength, and hope with fellow members of AA.
+The speaker may or may not talk through the duration of the meeting and an sometimes they open the floor to discussion at the end.

-Step Study - An Alcoholics Anonymous step study usually focuses on a specific step or 2 per meeting.
-This can involve a speaker lead discussion about a particular step, literature reading, and might be followed by a discussion about the step(s).
+Step Study - An AA step study typically focuses on a specific step or 2 per meeting.
+This can involve a speaker lead discussion about a particular step, literature reading, and may or may not be followed by a discussion about the step(s).

-Meditation Meeting - A meditation meeting of Alcoholics Anonymous can involve meditation for a portion of the meeting or even the length of the meeting.
-The meditation may be guided and is sometimes followed by an open conversation.
+Meditation Meeting - A Meditation AA Meeting can involve meditation for a portion of the meeting or even the length of the meeting.
+The meditation may be guided and then followed by a discussion.

-Traditions Alcoholics Anonymous Meeting - One or more of the Alcoholics Anonymous traditions will be discussed in thoroughly.
-This can be done with a speaker, literature lead, and might be followed by a discussion.
+Traditions AA Meeting - One or more of the AA traditions will be discussed in extensively.
+This can be done with a speaker, literature lead, and may or may not be followed by a dialogue.